Contact Us for a Free Consultation (213) 542-0979

 The prosecutor must prove there was a relationship of trust between you and the owner.

-Embezzlement normally happens in a situation where a company employee takes advantage of their position of trust that causes some type of loss to the owner.
+Embezzlement typically happens when a company employee takes advantage of their position of trust, which causes some loss to the owner.

-Further, in order to be found guilty, the prosecutor has to show you intended to deprive the owner of its use, even if only temporarily.
+Further, to be found guilty, the prosecutor must show you intended to deprive the owner of its use, even temporarily.

 Punishments for a PC 503 Embezzlement Conviction

-Embezzlement can be charged as a misdemeanor or felony crime.
-As stated, if the property was worth over $950, embezzlement could be charged as a felony offense that carries up to three years in custody.
+Embezzlement can be charged as a misdemeanor or felony.
+If the property was worth over $950, it could be charged as a felony offense that carries up to three years in custody.

-If the property taken was under $950, then the prosecutor will file a misdemeanor case that carries a sentence of up to six months in jail and a fine.
+If the property taken was under $950, the prosecutor will file a misdemeanor case with a sentence of up to six months in jail and a fine.

 The penalties for an embezzlement conviction could vary widely depending on the level of the theft.
 For example: